Skip to main content

 The build process:

-- Reads each
+1. Reads each rego_filename reference

-rego_filenamereference - Loads the external
+2. Loads the external .rego file content

 See mpe build for details.